rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

     * 10 bit { Arrggbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 7 bit, might be too big for the blockram)
         * ALPHA will determine if pixel is placed or missed (mask)

+* FILLED TRIANGLE
+    * Draw a filled triangle from x,y to param0,param1 to param2,param3
+        * Optimise the algorithm

+* FILLED CIRCLE
+    * Optimise the algorithm

 ### Character map

 * Change characterGenerator8x16 from BROM to BRAM to allow changes to the font